-Dr. Diane® Brain Health utilizes state of the art and cutting edge technology, and has the Solutions and Resources℠ to get you feeling your best.
-The Dr. Diane® integrative team of Brain Health Experts is trained in conventional, complementary, and alternative specialties.
-This team, using her 5 Prong Approach, provides customized Stroke Treatments, because Dr. Diane® sees each person as a unique individual and knows that one method does not fit everyone.
+Dr. Diane® Brain Health utilizes state of the art technology, and has the Solutions and Resourcessm to get you feeling your best.
+The Dr. Diane® integrative team of brain health experts is trained in conventional, complementary and alternative Stroke treatments.
+This team will provide you with a customized Treatment for Multiple Sclerosis.
+Dr. Diane® sees each person as a unique individual and knows that one method does not fit everyone.

 The description of Stroke treatment is by insurance coverage: Conventional, Complimentary, and Alternative.
 For an in-depth explanation of how each treatment affects a specific area, please read Coping with Concussion and Mild Traumatic Brain Injury.
 This book may be for people with a Concussion, but it still relates to a Stroke.
 The only difference between a Concussion and a Stroke is that a Concussion is from an outside force, whereas a Stroke is an acquired brain injury.
 The methods suggested for the symptoms of a Concussion are applicable to all Stroke symptoms.